addyosmani/backbone-fundamentals/chapters/10-pagination.md

 **Requests to a service layer (API)** - For example, query for results containing the term 'Paul' - if 5,000 results are available only display 20 results per page (leaving us with 250 possible result pages that can be navigated to).

-This problem actually has quite a great deal more to it, such as maintaining persistence of other URL parameters (e.g sort, query, order) which can change based on a user's search configuration in a UI.
+This problem actually has quite a great deal more to it, such as maintaining persistence of other URL parameters (e.g. sort, query, order) which can change based on a user's search configuration in a UI.
 One also has to think of a clean way of hooking views up to this pagination so you can easily navigate between pages (e.g., First, Last, Next, Previous, 1,2,3), manage the number of results displayed per page and so on.

-**Further client-side pagination of data returned -** e.g we've been returned a JSON response containing 100 results.
+**Further client-side pagination of data returned -** e.g. we've been returned a JSON response containing 100 results.
 Rather than displaying all 100 to the user, we only display 20 of these results within a navigable UI in the browser.

 Similar to the request problem, client-pagination has its own challenges like navigation once again (Next, Previous, 1,2,3), sorting, order, switching the number of results to display per page and so on.